Study of the Impact of Long-Term Space Travel on the Astronauts' Microbiome (Microbiome) - 07.29.14

 A total of 9 subjects are required for this investigation.

-In-flight sessions are planned on flight day (FD) 7 (±7 days), FD90 (±7 days), and R-14 ((±7 days) for subject swabs, gastrointestinal samples (optional), and saliva samples.
+For six-month missions, in-flight sessions are planned on flight day (FD) 7 (±7 days), FD90 (±7 days), and R-14 ((±7 days) for subject swabs, gastrointestinal samples (optional), and saliva samples.
 The optional gastrointestinal sample must be collected from the first bowel movement after the subject swabs are collected.
 Blood collection sessions are planned on FD7 (±7 days) and R-1, and ISS surface swabs and perspiration collection are planned on FD7 (±7 days) and R-14 (±7 days).
 Potable water collection is scheduled once per increment, but must be collected within 2 weeks before returning to the ground.

 Ground Based Results Publications